scottpoulton/scottpoulton.github.io/README.md

-# somewhere/nowhere

-Welcome to my personal website and portfolio.
+Welcome to my personal website

 ## About